brotherjie-win/steam-icon-fix/README.md

 ### 1. For Bundled Windows Program
 1. Download bundled program archive from Releases, then extract to a proper location.
 2. Switch to the folder, and simply run "steam-icon-fix.exe" and wait for steam folders scanning and missing icons downloading to process.
 3. Click and run "rebuild_icon_cache.bat" to rebuild Windows icon cache in order for all icons to display correctly.
-Remember to save all your files and progress as it will restart explorer.exe, which may restart some/all explorer
+Remember to save all your files and progress as it will restart explorer.exe, which may restart some/all explorer.
 ### 2. For Developers/Translators
 1. Make sure you have properly configurate your Python environment, I am using Python 3.9 and 3.12 for developing and testing this program.
 2. Switch to the code folder, then create a virtual enviroment using Conda, Virtualenv or etc.
 3. Activate your virtual enviroment, then switch to the code folder and run "pip install -r requirements.txt" to solve all dependencies.
 4. Changing main.py for modifying core functions, or changing iputils.py for changing displaying language behaviors when detecting a public IPv4 address from a certain country, or changing icon_translations.py for adding or modifying translations.
 5. Testing modified codes by running "python main.py".
+6. Click and run "rebuild_icon_cache.bat" to rebuild Windows icon cache in order for all icons to display correctly if necessary.
+Remember to save all your files and progress as it will restart explorer.exe, which may restart some/all explorer.
 ## Principles
 ### ℹ Info: Before fixing icons, now our program will use an IP-lookup api (Preferred API in China/Intl API for fallback) to detect your public IPv4 address to get your approximate country/region, then choosing properly language for you.
 Supported language: Simplified Chinese(China Mainland), Traditional Chinese(Hong Kong/Macau SAR and Taiwan, China) and English(other countries/regions).